 1. What does “unsatisfying” actually mean?

-“Unsatisfying” means that something leaves you feeling disappointed, incomplete, or unfulfilled.
+“Unsatisfying” means that something leaves you feeling disappointed, incomplete, or unfulfilled because it didn’t provide the satisfaction you expected.

 2. Is “unsatisfying” always negative?